Wolverine971/9takes/src/blog/people/musicians/Miley-Cyrus.md

 So, does this exploration reshape your understanding of Miley Cyrus?
 Does viewing Miley through the lens of Enneagram Type 7 offer a deeper insight into her motivations and actions?

 Your understanding of people's personalities can always be expanded and nuanced.
-If you're intrigued by these perspectives and wish to explore more, sign up below ⬇️.
-Join 9takes, the community that digs deep into the fascinating world of personalities.
-Together, we can unravel the intricacies of the human mind, one personality at a time.
+If you're intrigued by these perspectives and wish to explore more, sign up and join 9takes below ⬇️.
+Of course you are free to decline but we are there is so much more to explore. 🚀

 <svelte:head>